MDAStanford/Tranistioning-To-Cyber-Security-Mid-Career/README.md

   *BootCamp Resources

-  If anyone has other topics I should write about or any questions that I can help answer, reach out to me @ MichaelDavidStanford@gmail.com.
+  If there are other topics I should write about, reach out to me @ MichaelDavidStanford@gmail.com.